The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 This is a Grade 2 leisurely holiday which mixes active sightseeing with short countryside walks.
-As we are visiting some of the finest archaeological sites in Europe our walking will mostly be covering these sites.
-The pace will be slow with plenty of stops but some of the sites, notably at Agrigento are built on hill sides so paths are not level.
+Most of our walking will be visiting some of the finest archaeological sites in Europe.
+The pace will be slow with plenty of stops but some of the sites, notably at Agrigento, are built on hill sides so paths are not level.
 In various sites we have local guides so we will stop to take in all that we are told.
-This is something we would not want to rush.
+The maximum altitude reached on this holiday is 931m.

 The walking on this holiday will mostly be in conjunction with the sightseeing programme.
 Sightseeing will be on foot in the towns, cities or immediate surroundings including archaeological sites and will be taken at a leisurely pace.

 All local transport costs in conjunction with the advertised activity programme are included in the holiday cost.
 There may be occasions where additional visits or excursions are added to enrich your experience, these will be paid for locally by you if you choose to participate.
 Local transport can be a mix of private hire coaches, taxis, local buses and ferries depending on the itinerary.

 A range of local excursions and activities may be available to book at your destination through a local operator.
 We have no involvement in such activities or excursions which are not run, supervised or controlled in any way by us.
 Your contract will be with the local activity supplier and we accept no responsibility for their actions or omissions.

 When budgeting for your holiday, you will need to consider drinks, any meals not included in the holiday price, non-included entrance fees, optional excursions you may choose to participate in locally and any souvenirs or additional services such as laundry.
 A general guideline for lunches and drinks is £10-£20 per person per day.